darthmall/darthmall.net/src/weblog/2022/astro-brain.md

 This is more of a function of the template languages that Eleventy supports than Eleventy itself, but I do think a built-in mechanism for just dumping some HTML into a page is handy.
 As far as I can tell, there is no equivalent of `{{ "{% include %}" }}` in Astro’s template language, so you’d probably have to build your own `<Include src="..." />` Astro component.

 Why might you want this?
 Well, you could package up a web component with a `<template>` and `<script>` tag in an <samp>.html</samp> file and include it whenever you need it.
 For small, self-contained web components, this seems like a pretty great way to distribute them in a statically generated site.
-In Astro, you _could_ do this as an <samp>.astro</samp> component, but since it really is just an HTML snippet, it feels better to me to have it in an <samp>.html</samp> file and just dump that text verbatim into your template.
+In Astro, you _could_ put the web component in an <samp>.astro</samp> component, but since it really is just an HTML snippet, it feels better to me to have it in an <samp>.html</samp> file and just dump that text verbatim into your template.

 ## Partial Hydration